richardebeling/github-fame/README.md

 It assumes that only an insignificant amount of changes in a PR are not from the person who created the PR.
 If this doesn't hold, it doesn't produce meaningful data.

 ## API quota usage
-To get the changes of one PR, the tools has to use one REST API request of the GitHub API.
-This means that for `N` pull requests, the tool **will issue `N` API requests.
+To get the changes of one PR, the tool performs one API request with the GitHub API.
+For `N` pull requests, the tool **will issue `N` API requests.
 Make sure that this is not an issue for you** before using.
-For example, without an auth token, the tool will likely run into the [hourly limit of 60 requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limits-for-requests-from-personal-accounts).
+Without an auth token, the tool will likely run into the [hourly limit of 60 requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limits-for-requests-from-personal-accounts).

 ## Auth token: Less rate limiting, access to private repos
 To get more relaxed rate limiting, and thus faster execution, you can provide an auth token created via GitHub -> Settings -> Developer settings via `--token`.
 These are my observations:
 * A classic token with the `repo/public_repo` privilege extends the rate limiting for public repositories
-* A classic token with the full `repo` privilege ("Full control of private repositories") allowed access to private repositories that couldn't be accessed otherwise.
+* A classic token with the full `repo` privilege ("Full control of private repositories") allows access to private repositories that couldn't be accessed otherwise.
   Without the correct privileges, you will get a "422 Unprocessable Entity" HTTP error for the API requests.

 Keep in mind that tokens supplied via the command line will probably remain in some history file, so create a new token with just the required privileges and delete it immediately after use.